 Final verdict: Gamma vs Jan

 Both Gamma and Jan are strong tools in the productivity space, but they serve different needs.
 Gamma stands out for fastest deck creation, making it ideal for quick polished presentations.
-Jan differentiates with complete privacy, which benefits users focused on privacy-conscious users wanting a simple local ai chat app.
+Jan is best at complete privacy — particularly for teams focused on privacy-conscious users wanting a simple local ai chat app.

-With a 0.1-point rating advantage and 789 reviews, Gamma has the edge in user satisfaction.
+With a 0.1-point rating advantage, Gamma has the edge in user satisfaction.
 The best approach is to try Gamma's free tier and Jan's free tier to see which fits your specific workflow.

 Related comparisons